FUB-HCC/hcds-winter-2020/assignments/A4_Transparency/arro/blog.md

 ### Conclusion
 _From a human-centered perspective - what do you think about your model and ORES in general?_
 ORES is a great tool for analyzing the quality of wikipedia articles.
 It provides an efficient way to generate a quick analysis for assessing quality.
 From a human-centered perspective it is a great methodology - it is very well documented and therefore great in terms of transparency.
+However, in terms of Openness, not all requirements were fulfilled.